Mass media in New York City: Newspapers

-Online media
+Digital media

-New York City's digital companies, sometimes described as "Silicon Alley", include both software companies and companies known primarily as content producers.
+New York City's digital media ecosystem, sometimes described as "Silicon Media Allley", include both software companies and companies known primarily as content producers.
 Among the former are Tumblr (now owned by Automattic), Foursquare, and AOL.
 Among the latter are G/O Media, BuzzFeed (which, since 2020, owns HuffPost) and Weblogs, Inc., which is currently part of Yahoo.
 The satirical newspaper The Onion (online-only from 2013 to 2024) was based in New York from 2000 to 2012.